 - Notify all neighbours that may be affected.

 - It is a common misconception that there are specific l times they can be lit – there are not but In some circumstances a more suitable time to burn would be after dusk 18.00/19.00hrs.

 If the bonfire is emitting dark smoke and is on trade / industrial land or the waste is from a trade or industrial process then it is an offence under the Clean Air Act 1993.
 If the bonfire is emitting dark smoke the person in charge of the fire and the landowner can face a substantial fine if convicted.
-Bonfires on trade or industrial premises should only generate white smoke.
-These bonfires are also subject to nuisance legislation as outlined above.
+Bonfires on trade or industrial premises are only permitted where the Environment Agency has granted a D7 exemption.

 It is estimated that between a quarter and a third of all of fine-particle pollution comes from domestic wood burning.
-The following helpful guidance has been produced to help mitigate impacts on neighbours and air pollution: Ready to Burn – Reducing environmental impact leaflet.
+The following helpful guidance has been produced to help mitigate impacts on neighbours and air pollution: Burn better, breathe better campaign.

 Make a complaint

 If you are bothered by smoke, approach your neighbour and explain the problem.
 You might feel awkward, but they may not be aware of the distress they are causing and it will hopefully make them more considerate in the future.

 Please note that the Council will only consider formal action where someone is causing a persistent problem (over more than one day), interfering substantially with your wellbeing, comfort or enjoyment of your property (i.e. clouds of smoke trailing across and entering adjoining properties).
 Legislation does not allow us to take any action on single bonfires on single days at domestic premises where they are burning green waste (trees, shrubs, leaves etc.), paper or clean wood.
 In an emergency where a bonfire is unattended and out of control please report it to Kent Fire and Rescue Service.